sudo-rushil/sudo-rushil.github.io/index.md

 ## Teaching and Organizing

+- In Summer 2024, I am interning at Squarepoint Capital, in NYC.
-- In Spring 2024, I am TFing Stat 171, Intro to Stochastic Processes, with Prof. Subhabrata Sen.
+- In Spring 2024, I was TFing Stat 171, Intro to Stochastic Processes, with Prof. Subhabrata Sen.
 - In Fall 2023, I was TFing Stat 110, Introduction to Probability, with Prof. Joe Blitzstein.
 - In Summer 2023, I was at the [UChicago Mathematics REU](http://math.uchicago.edu/~may/REU2023/), working on motivic homotopy theory with Prof. Peter May and Prof. Mark Behrens.
 - In Spring 2023, I was CAing Math 101, Introduction to Proof, with Prof. Janet Chen, and TFing Stat 171, Intro to Stochastic Processes, with Prof. Subhabrata Sen.